Azure-Samples/ms-identity-python-webapp/README_B2C.md

 - html
 products:
 - azure-active-directory
-description: "This sample demonstrates a Python web application calling a Microsoft Graph that is secured using Azure Active Directory."
+description: "This sample demonstrates a Python web application calling a web api that is secured using Azure Active Directory."
 urlFragment: ms-identity-python-webapp
 ---
-# Integrating B2C feature of Microsoft Identity Platform with a Python web application
+# Integrating B2C feature of Microsoft identity platform with a Python web application

 ## About this sample

 > This sample was initially developed as a web app to demonstrate how to
 > [Integrate Microsoft Identity Platform with a Python web application](https://github.com/Azure-Samples/ms-identity-python-webapp/blob/master/README.md).
 > The same code base can also be used to demonstrate how to
-> Integrate B2C feature of Microsoft Identity Platform with a Python web application.
+> Integrate B2C of Microsoft identity platform with a Python web application.
 > All you need is some different steps to register your app in your own B2C tenant,
 > and then feed those different settings into the configuration file of this sample.